drmikeuk/m4c/supervisors.md

 <h2>Find a supervisor</h2>

-<i class="fas fa-star"></i> Draw on the expertise from across the eight M4C universities to find the perfect supervisory team
+* Draw on the expertise from across the eight M4C universities to find the perfect supervisory team

-<i class="fas fa-star"></i> Your supervisory team should include at least two academic supervisors and may also include a member from a non-university partner organisation
+* Your supervisory team should include at least two academic supervisors and may also include a member from a non-university partner organisation

 Will be 2 cols lists plus quotes...